Car insurance providers we compare

 What optional extras can you get with car insurance?

-• Personal accident cover: Pays a lump sum if you or another named driver is seriously injured or dies as a result of a car accident.
+• Personal accident cover: This pays a fixed sum if you or a named driver is badly injured or killed in a car accident.

-• Courtesy car cover: Provides a temporary replacement car while your vehicle is being repaired following an insured incident.
+• Courtesy car cover: This gives you a courtesy car while your own vehicle is being repaired after an insured event.

-• Car key cover: Covers the cost of replacing car keys if they're lost, stolen, or damaged.
-May also include locksmith charges or reprogramming.
+• Car key cover: This covers replacement if your keys are lost, stolen, or damaged.
+It can also include the cost of a locksmith or reprogramming.

-• Wrong fuel cover: Pays for draining and cleaning your fuel system if you accidentally put the wrong fuel type into your car.
+• Wrong fuel cover: This pays for draining and cleaning your fuel system if you fill up with the wrong fuel.

-• Personal belongings cover: Offers cover for personal items kept in your car, such as bags or gadgets, if they're stolen or damaged during an insured event.
+• Personal belongings cover: This adds protection for items kept inside your car, such as a phone or a handbag, if they are stolen or damaged.

 Advantages of car insurance